nestorSag/mlops-lite/README.md

 ## Adding a new model

-When a model graduates from the experimentation stage, it can be added to the repository through a pull request, as a new MLFlow Project folder.
+When a model graduates from the experimentation stage, it can be added to the repository through a pull request, as a new MLFlow Project folder in `ml-projects`.
 In order to validate the model by testing local training and serving, the following is expected:

 1. There is a `data.py` in the MLFlow Project with a `get_data()` function with which the model fetches training data, and outputs a tuple of objects `X, y` for the model to be fitted (see `test-project/`).